tscanlin/developers.optimizely.com/src/content/android/articles/2-article-testing.md

 includeSiblingData: true
 title: "QA Optimizely Android Experiments"
 summary: |
+   Learn how to use Optimizely developer tools to QA your Optimizely experiments.
+   You can find examples of how to use each of the QA methods in Optimizely's TutorialApp, which can be downloaded with the SDK.
+The corresponding guide can be found [here]("/android/guide/index.html").

+---

+# QA Optimizely Android Experiments

+*THIS ARTICLE WILL HELP YOU:*
 - Learn how to use Optimizely developer tools to QA your Optimizely experiments
-   - Implement code samples of how to use Optimizely’s Experiment Data Object and NSNotifications to ensure your experiment is set up as expected
+- Implement code samples of how to use Optimizely’s Experiment Data Object and [OptimizelyEventListener](/android/reference/index.html#adding-an-event-listener) to ensure your experiment is set up as expected
 - You can find examples of how to use each of these methods in Optimizely's TutorialApp, which can be downloaded with the SDK.
-The corresponding guide can be found here.
+The corresponding guide can be found [here](/android/guide/index.html).

----

-# QA Optimizely Android Experiments

 ### OVERVIEW